axiomiety/axiomiety.github.io/llog/safari-beginning_docker.markdown

     foo

 Container within a container.
 Nifty heh.
 Though note the 'sub' container is still managed by the host's docker service.

+Docker only logs stdout and stderr.
+We can use `gliderlabs/logspout` to aggregate all those logs and access them over http.

+    vagrant@vagrant-ubuntu-wily-64:~$ docker run -d -p 8000:8000 -v /var/run/docker.sock:/tmp/docker.sock gliderlabs/logspout:v2

+(v3, which is currently in master, has different settings)

+    vagrant@vagrant-ubuntu-wily-64:~$ docker run -d -p 8000:8000 -v /var/run/docker.sock:/tmp/docker.sock gliderlabs/logspout:v2
+    465aace4a82a1b9298f2d20b92d401a22f3df43d2ee7b2624af1eb5838f21df0
+    vagrant@vagrant-ubuntu-wily-64:~$ docker logs `docker ps -lq`
+    2016/05/07 22:42:49 loading and persisting routes in /mnt/routes
+    2016/05/07 22:42:49 logspout v2 serving http on :8000
+    vagrant@vagrant-ubuntu-wily-64:~$ curl localhost:8000/logs
+       modest_bartik|[martini] Started GET /logs for 172.17.42.1:44850
+    distracted_sammet|25754
+        prickly_tesla|18824
+    hopeful_kowalevski|31043
+     distracted_sammet|3780

+It's streaming.
+How cool is that!

+Specify a container with `curl localhost:8000/logs/name:prickly_tesla` - or filter on names that match a pattern with `curl localhost:8000/logs/filter:foo`.

+[papertrail](http://www.papertrailapp.com) is a log aggregator. `logspouts` can speak syslog, and we can redirector logs from our container (which aggregates logs over all our running containers on the host) to `papertrail`.